Backlash

 April 8 — Trump says he will rescue the coal industry and signs a set of executive orders that he claims will clear away roadblocks to new power generation from coal.
 For a variety of economic and environmental reasons, no new coal fired power plant has come online since 2013, and there are no plans to build any now.
 In a news analysis, the Associated Press says that Trump is misrepresenting problems in the coal industry. like many of his policy initiatives, is based on ideology rather than science, economic logic or public health.
 In any event, it is misleading, says FactCheck.org, to claim that the coal industry’s problems come from environmental regulations.

 April 11 — Trump orders an end to all climate science research at NOAA and NASA.
-Meanwhile, the administration attempts to show that a warming world will benefit humanity, which is a “highly misleading” claim that ignores “decades of scientific researching” showing climate change having dire effects.
+The one exception would be research designed to show that a warming world will benefit humanity, which is a “highly misleading” claim that ignores “decades of scientific researching” showing climate change having dire effects.
 A BBC article explores Trump’s contradictory and confusing ideas on climate science.

 May 1 — Trump has done more to attack environmental policy in his first 100 days in office than in his previous administration, according to the Guardian.